PaulAHMedley/fishblicc/README.md

 ## Installation

-You will need to have Rtools installed so that the model can compile.
+You will need to have a compiler installed for the GitHub non-binary package version.

 For Windows, Rtools can be downloaded from “<https://cran.r-project.org/bin/windows/Rtools/>”